Astronomy Graduate Program

 - Satisfy the formal University criteria to be an AI:

 - Have one semester as a TA or have one year of teaching experience at an accredited institution

 - Have the support of your academic advisor to become a teaching AI

-- Be in "good standing" in the sense of meeting deadlines for progress through the astronomy program.
+- Be in "good standing" in the sense of meeting deadlines for committee meetings and progress through the astronomy program.

 - Obtain the certification of UGSCOM that you have appropriate teaching credentials.
 Among the prerequisites to teach are:

 - Broad TA experience (i.e. have worked for more than just one instructor; duties broader than only having graded papers/exams)